erluko/flowgridviz/README.md

     source_ip,dest_ip,source_port,dest_port[,weight,label,identifier]

 If not specified, the weight defaults to 1, the label and the identifier default to the empty string.
+The weight is used as a multiplier when constructing the visualization matrix.
+The labels are used to highlight particular cells in the matrix, and the identifier is an arbitrary string of your choice, useful for referencing particular packets or flows in the source data.

-For packet captures, this can be generated using `tshark` and `tr`:
+For packet captures, the appropriate format can be generated using `tshark` and `tr`:

      tshark -r YOUR_FILE.pcap -Tfields -E occurrence=f -Eseparator=/s \
      -e ip.src -e ip.dst -e udp.srcport -e udp.dstport -e tcp.srcport \